 Fish sampling information

-As of February 2022, the Michigan Department of Environment, Great Lakes, and Energy has collected or plans to collect the following fish samples from the MPART Eastern St. Clair County Area of Interest.
+As of March 2024, the Michigan Department of Environment, Great Lakes, and Energy has collected or plans to collect the following fish samples from the MPART Eastern St. Clair County Area of Interest.
 The fillets have been or will be analyzed for PFAS and other contaminants.
 The Michigan Department of Health and Human Services is evaluating the results for the "Eat Safe Fish" consumption advisories which are based on concentrations of mercury, PFOS, and other contaminants.
-Anglers should refer to the advice posted on the MPART Fish and Wildlife page and the Michigan Eat Safe Fish webpage.
+Anglers should refer to the guides posted on the Michigan Eat Safe Fish website.

 ND indicates that PFOS was not detected in the sample.